 Impact on reading and writing behaviours

-- 1 in 2 (52.9%) children and young people say that listening to audiobooks has increased their interest in reading, and 2 in 5 (42.6%) say that it has made them more interested in writing
+- Of those who listen to audiobooks, 1 in 2 (52.9%) children and young people say that listening to audiobooks has increased their interest in reading, and 2 in 5 (42.6%) say that it has made them more interested in writing

 - Those who listen to audiobooks are also more likely to say that they enjoy reading and writing than those who don’t listen to audiobooks (61.4% vs 40.8%)